 Thoracic Imaging Fellowship

-The University of Texas Southwestern Medical Center offers two positions for a one year-long fellowship is offered in Thoracic Imaging.
+The University of Texas Southwestern Medical Center offers two positions for a one year-long fellowship in Cardiac and Thoracic Imaging and Thoracic Interventions.
 Based at Parkland Memorial Hospital, and UT Southwestern Clements University Hospital the Thoracic Imaging Fellowship is comprehensive, covering all aspects of thoracic imaging and related imaging-guided procedures, as well as dedicated cardiac MRI and CT imaging.
 All modalities are performed on state-of-the-art equipment.